JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Control properties

-A single hypermedia control element can be described by the following properties:
+A single hypermedia control element can be represented by the following properties:

-* **href** [string, required]: Hypermedia reference - a URL or URL template.
+* **href** [string, required]: Hypermedia reference - a URI or URI template.

-* **isHrefTemplate** [bool, optional]: Boolean indicating whether "href" is a URL template or concrete URL (default values is false).
+* **isHrefTemplate** [bool, optional]: Boolean indicating whether "href" is a URI template or concrete URI (default values is false).

 * **title** [string, optional]: Title of the control.